(Almost) Efficient Mechanisms for Bilateral Trading: A (1-1/e)-Approximation Mechanism

-We now analyze the approximation ratio assuming a constant buyer valuation $b$ and the seller distribution $\Fs^*$, for which $OPT=b$.
-This will give us the same bound for the original distributions.
-Let $y=q(b)$ denote the probability that the seller's value is at most b.
-Note that the seller accepts the price $q(x)$ with probability $x$ by definition, and that the density of the price distribution $G(x)$ is $\frac{1}{x}$.
+We now analyze the approximation ratio assuming a fixed buyer valuation $b$ and the seller distribution $\Fs^*$, for which $OPT=b$.
+This will also imply the same approximation bound for the original distributions by the above claim.
+Let $y=\Fs(b)$ denote the probability that the seller's value is below $\valb$ for $\Fs^*$.

-The expected welfare of the mechanism is $\valb$ when the seller value is $\valb$, and if the seller value is less than $\valb$ the expected welfare is $\valb$ if the seller accepts the price and $E[\vals|\vals<\valb]$ if the seller rejects the price and keeps the item.
-Thus,

-Equation (\ref{eq:integral-upper-bound-BT-1}) is due to the fact that the price $q(x)$ is posted with probability $1/x$ and it is accepted by the seller with probability $x$.
+In our randomized mechanism, either the seller keeps the item or the buyer gets it.
+We will separately bound the expected contribution of the seller's value and the buyer's value in the mechanism and by the linearity of expectation get a bound on the overall efficiency.
+Recall that the seller accepts a price $q(x)$ with probability $x$ by definition and that the density of the price distribution $G(x)$ is $\frac{1}{x}$.
+When the mechanism chooses a quantile $x$ between $\frac{1}{e}$ and $y$, a trade occurs with probability $x$, and the realized efficiency is $\valb$.
+Therefore, the contribution of the buyer to the overall efficiency is at least $\int_{\frac{1}{e}}^{y} x \cdot b \cdot \frac{1}{x} dx$.
+On the other hand, note that unless the seller's value is strictly below $b$, the efficiency is $\valb$ with probability $1$.
+The seller has value $b$ with probability $1-y$, and therefore the contribution of the seller's value to the overall efficiency is at least $b\cdot (1-y)$.
+We have that

 \end{proof}